microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 Stop processing with [`stop`](http://localhost:14000/a=queueInfo&queueAction=stop&queueName=process).

-## Considerations for a real face recognition system
+## Considerations when deploying a face recognition system

+We have important external factors to be aware of, as well as the configuration of the software itself.
+Here are some key ideas to consider.

+### Making it fast

+#### Processing images

+Detecting faces in an image takes time.
+How much processing do you really need to do with the image?

+- [`MinSize`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/Face/MinSize.htm): Setting a minimum expected face size can reduce processing time.
+Find out the minimum size you expect a face can be, *e.g.* by using the Media Server [`gui`](http://localhost:14000/a=gui#/ingest) to ingest your source and draw rectangles around a few faces.
+- [`Region`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/Face/Region.htm): Setting a region to restrict detection to will also speed this up.
+Can faces appear anywhere in an image, or always in a known region that you can restrict detection to?
+Again, you can easliy use the Media Server [`gui`](http://localhost:14000/a=gui#/ingest) to define a region.
+- [`Orientation`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/Face/Orientation.htm): Will faces sometimes be seen upside down, or rotated?
+If not, restrict the orientation to save time.

+Recognizing faces also takes time.
+Do you always need to match against the full list?

+- [`Identifier`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/FaceRecognize/Identifier.htm): By selecting only one or some trained identities, the recognition step can be faster.
+- [`Database`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/FaceRecognize/Database.htm): Trained identities may be grouped into "Databases".
+By selecting only one or some databases, the recognition step can be faster.

+#### Processing video

+The same as for images plus:

+- [`SampleInterval`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/Face/SampleInterval.htm): How many frames per second do you really need to track faces in with Face Detection?
+5 or 10 fps is typically good enough to track faces at walking speed.
+Don't waste time processing more frames than you need.
+- [`NumParallel`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/Face/NumParallel.htm): If you have additional processing capacity, you can use this parameter to process video frames in parallel for Face Detection.  *N.B.* A similar parameter exists for Face Recognition but Face Detection is typically the bottleneck.
+- [`Input`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/FaceRecognize/Input.htm): How many frames from a tracked face do you really need to pass on to Face Recognition for good results?
+If you use `ResultWithSource` as input for Face Recognition only one frame will be used for that recognition analysis.
+This is typically sufficient for good performance as this frame will be automatically selected from the face track as the one containing a face that is "best" for recognition, *i.e.* one that is turned most towards the camera.
+Adding more recognition attempts for the tracked face by instead using `DataWithSource` or `SegmentedResultWithSource` may provide improved recognition results but will significantly take longer.
+- [`GPUNumParallel`](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer_12.2_Documentation/Help/index.html#Configuration/Analysis/FaceRecognize/GPUNumParallel.htm): Configure GPU acceleration.
+Although Face Detection does not benefit from this, Face Recognition will.
+Using a GPU might allow you to run recognition on many frames with a detected face, *i.e.* you could use `DataWithSource` or `SegmentedResultWithSource` as input.

+### Making it accurate

-### Quantifying performance
+#### Quantifying performance

-When configuring a face recognition system, it is important to quantify the performance in order to optimise your configuration options and, often more importantly, your real-world setup like camera position and frame rate.
+When configuring a face recognition system, it is important to quantify the quality of performance in order to optimize your configuration options and, often more importantly, your real-world setup like camera position and frame rate.

 As with any performance checking, this procedure involves human validation.
 We need to process a sample of footage, count and write down the following quantities: